manas12709/flocker/navigation/aws.md

    - Set **disk size**, then click **Launch Instance**.
 5. **Reminder:** Every one of these hardware instances **costs money per hour**.

-### Commands to set up container:
+### Commands to set up container

 - `docker ps`: lists docker containers on machine
 - Pipe operator, `|`, is used to feed output one command into another
 - Use the template that mort gave us, but modify it to our needs for prism.
 - Copy the nginx_file template that we modified to the /etc/niginx/sites_available/
 - Follow naming conventions using `mv <old_path> <new_path>`
 - Make symbolic link that points to sites-available in sites-enabled using the `ln -s` command
 - `nginx -t` to test configs and check syntax
 - `certbot --nginx` and follow prompts to enable ssl for site

+### Commands to get latest chagnes
+- `docker-compose down` take down docker container
+- `git pull` to restore committed changes
+- `docker-compose build` to read Docker compose file and build container
+- Don't forget to back up database and restore between builds
+- `docker-compose up -d` to start docker container
 ---

 ## Backup/restore feature

- - Explain crontb
- - Explain how db_backup/int/restore works
- - Explain how db_backup/int/restore works with Dockerfile
- -
+- Crontab
+  - Crontab is a task scheduler that runs scripts at scheduled intervals.
+  - We can use crontab to run `db_backup` at scheduled intervals using the following steps:
+  - Run `crontab -e` to edit your user's crontab file
+  - `0 1 * * * bash /home/ubuntu/prism_backend/scripts/prsim_backup_sequence.sh` - This command runs a script every day at 1 AM.
+- Using the `RUN` command in the Dockerfile in prism_backend to run db_init, restore, and backup